umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 ##What are grid layouts?
-To understand how the grid layout editor works, we must first understand the structure of the grid.
+To understand how the grid layout editor works, we must first understand the structure of the grid layouts.

-The grid consists of two main areas that need to be configured, *grid layouts* and *grid rows*.
+Grid layouts consists of two main areas that need to be configured, *grid layout area* and *grid rows*.

 ####Grid Layout
 The *layout area* is where the overall page layout is defined.
-*Layout areas* are divided in to *layout sections* e.g. a sidebar section and content section	.
+*Layout areas* are divided in to *layout sections* e.g. a sidebar section and content section.
 The size of the *layout sections* is defined in columns.
 For a full-width content area use max number of columns (12 for Bootstrap 3).
-Each *layout section* contains one or more *rows*
+Each *layout section* contains one or more *rows*.
 ![Grid rows](images/Grid-Layout/Grid-layout-rows.jpg)

 ####Grid Rows
 Grid *rows* is where the actual content goes.
 Each row is divided into *cells* that contain the property editors.
 The size of the cells is defined in columns.
-Unlike the *layouts sections* you can add more *cells* than the max number of columns - they will stack as they should in a grid system.
-The rows can be configured with inline styling and CSS classes to allow specifically tailored content.
+Unlike the *layouts sections* it is possible to add more *cells* than the max number of columns - they will stack as they should in a grid system.
 ![Grid structure](images/Grid-Layout/Grid-layout-NO-SIDEBAR-rows.jpg)

-##Settings
+##Configuring the Grid Layout data type
 A grid layout contains multiple configuration options to allow developers to tailor the grid to a very specific site design.
 The configuration can be divided into 4 overall parts: